biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 - Super-cellular
 	- Tissue interactions

+## Nodes vs. Edges
+For some data to be represented, there may not be a best solution for structural representation in any given context; these may necessitate a decision on whether they should be represented, eg, as nodes or edges in the graph.
+While edges give superior performance, sometimes increased granularity or further connection to other parts of the graph may be required (there cannot be edges to or from other edges).
+For instance:
+- Protein-protein interactions
+- Complex interactions
+- ...

 ## Schema nodes
 To allow interoperability within the diverse possible schema representations in any local graph, we propose to include meta-nodes to represent the concrete schema decisions (primary identifiers, structural properties, ...).
 The meta-nodes may represent a versioning system of the development of the particular graph, with the most recent node being the "current" state of the graph.
 The meta-nodes are assigned a unique label, ":BioCypher", and properties that represent the date of implementation (for versioning) and all other properties chosen for the particular database.
 Meta-nodes are connected via edges carrying the label ":PRECEDES".
 The current node can then be found by searching for the most recent date or by identifying the :BioCypher node that does not ":PRECEDE" any other.

+# Grammar implementation
+One way of facilitating the grammar of BioMed CYPHER queries would be a modular architecture of queries that can be assembled to generate custom APOC procedures.
+These could be defined from a repertoire of standard use cases to be combined in a block-wise manner, from natural language input, graphical interface, or webpage input forms.
+They should be amenable to fine-tuning down to interacting with CYPHER directly.